PAIDiPaidThis.com

 Why is a splenectomy so expensive?

-Will the mass always be cancer?
+Will the mass on the spleen always be cancer?

-Sources and method
+Sources & method

-iPaidThis is an independent UK price-transparency project.
+Spot an error?
+Tell us and we fix or remove it fast.
+Last updated July 2026. iPaidThis is an independent UK price-transparency project.
 We publish real prices paid by real people, each one labelled and linked to its source.
 We are not owned or funded by any veterinary group, insurer, or lead-generation company.
+This guide is general information about UK pricing, not veterinary or financial advice.
+Always discuss your pet's care with your vet.